PROJECT: Monitoring impacts of urban and peri-urban agriculture and forestry on climate change adaptation and mitigation

-Urban and Peri-urban Agriculture and Forestry (UPA/F) was recognized at the International Tripartite Conference on Urban Challenges and Poverty Reduction in ACP countries as having high potential for improving the urban environment and urban adaptation to climate change (UN-HABITAT 2009).
-UPA/F is often credited with providing the following benefits:
+Urban and Peri-urban Agriculture and Forestry (UPAF) is recognized as having high potential for improving the urban environment and urban adaptation to climate change.
+UPAF is often credited with providing as series of benefits, such as:

 - Reducing “food miles” by producing fresh food close to urban markets